Located just 35 minutes east of downtown Syracuse is one of the most impressive waterfalls in Central New York: Chittenango Falls.

 While there are many impressive waterfalls in New York, Chittenango Falls has to be counted among the best in Central New York.

-If you are looking for a great spot to visit east of Syracuse, don’t miss this fantastic state park.
+If you are looking for great waterfalls near Syracuse, don’t miss this fantastic state park.

 Visiting Chittenango Falls State Park